jimasp/behave-vsc/README.md

 ## Q&A

-- *How can I only execute a specific set of tests while using the extension?*
+- *How can I execute a specific subset of tests while using the extension?*

-  - There are a lot of options here, but it is recommended to use a combination of A, B and C below:
+  - There are several options here.
+Using a combination of A, B, and C below is recommended:

-    - A. consider if you can group your feature files into subfolders, i.e. don't just use tags, then you can select to run any folder/subfolder from the test tree in the UI instead.
+    - A. Consider if you can group your feature files into subfolders, i.e. don't just use tags, then you can select to run any folder/subfolder from the test tree in the UI and/or combine it with tags.

-    - B. consider if you can use a feature/scenario/folder naming scheme (e.g. prefixes) that will allow you to leverage the filtering above the test tree in the UI to enable you to run just those tests.
+    - B. Consider if you can use a naming scheme for feature folders that will allow you to leverage the filtering above the test tree in the UI to enable you to run just those tests.

-    - C. use the `envVarOverrides` extension setting to set an environment variable when running behave from the extension.
-The great thing about using an environment variable is that you can use it from the command line whenever required (you can see the environment variable in the command in the Behave VSC output window when you run a test.)
+    - C. (experimental) Run tagged tests via the `Run Tests with Tags` profile in the test explorer or via the `>` in the feature file.
+Note that this can be further filtered by your selection in the test tree.

+    - D. (experimental) Custom.
+Using the `Run Tests with Environment Variables` profile in the test explorer.
+While this gives a lot of flexibility, remember that (a) the test tree selection determines the behave command line, and equally (b) the UI will only update the tests you filtered/selected in the test tree.
+So depending on your custom implementation it is possible that you could end up with the test tree spinning around waiting for tests that never run.
+Some ideas for how to use the environment variables:

       - to control a behave `active_tag_value_provider`
       - to control `scenario.skip()`
       - to set a variable  which `before_all` will read to load a specific config file via `configparser.read(os.environ["MY_CONFIG_PATH"])` to control the tests run
       - to set a variable which `before_all` will read to load a specific subset of environment variables, e.g. `load_dotenv(os.environ["MY_DOTENV_PATH"])`
-      - setting the `BEHAVE_STAGE` environment variable

-    - D. (simple but inflexible) use the `default_tags=` setting in your behave.ini file (or a `[behave.userdata]` setting for a custom setup).

 - *How can I see all effective settings for the extension?*
   - On starting vscode, look in the Behave VSC output window.